microsoft/pxt/docs/blog/online-learning.md

 Many schools have closed or might soon close to help prevent the spread of illness.
 Educators may need to find ways to promote and continue learning for students without a classroom.
 We thought that it might be helpful to again highlight the learning resources we have with MakeCode that support online learning.

-## Live Streaming from the MakeCode team
+## Live Streaming from the MakeCode team!

-To help families with school closures, the MakeCode team will be streaming daily on how to learn coding using MakeCode editors.
-All streams will be recorded and available in the [MakeCode YouTube Channel](https://www.youtube.com/channel/UCye7YlvFUUQ1dSy0WZZ1T_Q).
+To help families with school closures, we're the bringing learning to you!
+The MakeCode team will live stream daily sessions on how to learn coding using MakeCode editors.
+All streams will be recorded and available on the [MakeCode YouTube Channel](https://www.youtube.com/channel/UCye7YlvFUUQ1dSy0WZZ1T_Q).

 * 09:00AM PST - **micro:bit** - live stream at https://aka.ms/makecodemicrobitstream
 * 10:30AM PST - **Arcade** - live stream at https://aka.ms/makecodearcadestream - [Forum](https://forum.makecode.com/t/news-remote-learning-with-the-makecode-team/1399)